 Vendor Acceptance Information

-Welcome to the 2021 Summer Season of Vancouver Farmers Markets!
+Welcome to the 2021-22 Winter Season of Vancouver Farmers Markets!

 We are looking forward to another fantastic season, but before we get there, there is some paperwork and procedures to get out of the way.
 Bear with us as we go over the details and ensure that everyone is prepared for the coming season.